Achievable logoAchievable logo

 Newborn considerations

 Examination of the newborn also includes assessment of the musculoskeletal system, range of motion, posture, primitive reflexes as appropriate, and tone.
-Any abnormalities noted will be rationale for performing specific outcome measures for assessment.
+Any abnormalities noted will be the rationale for performing specific outcome measures for assessment.

 Outcome measures